 The use of fiber optics in the area of decorative illumination has grown over the years.
 Optical fibers are well known as fiberscopes for imaging applications and as light guides for a wide range of non-imaging applications.
 Currently, optical fibers can be used as light guides where bright light needs to be shone on a target without a clear line-of-sight path.
 They are widely used for illumination in decorative applications, including signs, art, toys and artificial Christmas trees.
 For example, Swarovski boutiques use optical fibers to illuminate their crystal showcases from many different angles while only employing one light source.
 Consequently, more and more application are used fiber for lighting, that is because fiber optic cables provide an easy, economical and attractive solution to lighting projects.

 A huge amount of development can be made by making further research and work on fiber optics.
-Except what we have discussed, fiber optic cables are also used in biomedical industry, automotive industry, and the fields of medicine, etc. They play a important role in the applications across all industries.
+Except what we have discussed, fiber optic cables are also used in the biomedical industry, automotive industry, and the fields of medicine, etc. They play an important role in applications across all industries.
 It would be the prime demand in the near future.
-FS.COM offers a wide range of fiber optic cables.
-If you have any need, welcome to visit www.fs.com.